 I think that’s a pretty good place to start.

+ADDENDUM: I don’t really like the argument from either side about whether or not homosexuals CAN change.
+To me, that misses the point.
+The bigger question is WHY change.
+Is it necessary or beneficial?
+Is is what God wants?
+I think not.
 At least no kind of “self-created” change.
 If, as in my case, one actually falls in love with someone of the opposite sex, and develops sexual attraction to that one person of the opposite sex, then that change (or maybe “expansion” is a better word) is “organic” and far different than some kind of forced or unwanted change.
-So IMHO, I think change should neither be sought nor completely denied.
-We love who we love.
+In the end, we love who we love.